Rickmansworth School

-Rickmansworth School in Croxley Green, Hertfordshire, is a coeducational secondary school and a sixth form with academy status for 1,400 pupils.
+Rickmansworth School is a co-educational secondary school and sixth form in Croxley Green, Hertfordshire, near the town of Rickmansworth.
+In September 2023, Rickmansworth School received an "Outstanding" inspection rating from Ofsted.

-Rickmansworth is a secondary school for boys and girls aged 11 to 18 of all academic abilities, although 25% of the 11+ intake are selected using tests in mathematics and verbal reasoning, with a further 10% selected for aptitude in music.
-Most children are admitted at 11 and there is an additional intake at 16 into the Sixth Form.

-Rickmansworth is a self-governing academy school and the governing body are responsible for the employment of staff, the admission of pupils, and all aspects of the organisation and running of the School.
-Previously the school was a 'grant maintained school' in the 1990s, with much the same powers.
+Founded as a grammar school in 1953, the school became comprehensive in 1969, and an academy in 2011.
+Today, the school is partially selective, accepting 25% of the Year 7 intake based on tests in mathematics and verbal reasoning, and 10% on musical aptitude, with the remaining intake being comprehensive.

 Location

 The school stands in twenty-six acres of Metropolitan Green Belt woodland situated in a residential area well served by road and rail, on the south side of the A412 road.
 The M25 motorway is five minutes distance by car, and Croxley and Rickmansworth Metropolitan line stations are ten- and fifteen-minute walks respectively.
 Watford Junction station (National Rail to London Euston) is fifteen to twenty minutes by car.